PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 New for 2019, PySimpleGUIWeb.
 This is an exciting development!
 PySimpleGUI in your Web Browser!

-The underlying framework supplying the web capability is the Python package Remi.  https://github.com/dddomodossola/remi  Remi provides the widgets as well as a web server for you to connect to.
-It's an exiting new platform to be running on and has temporarily bumped the WxPython port from the highest priority.
+The underlying framework supplying web capability is the Python package [Remi](https://github.com/dddomodossola/remi).
+Remi provides the widgets as well as a web server for you to connect to.
+It's an exciting new platform to be running on and has temporarily bumped the WxPython port from the highest priority.
 PySimpleGUIWeb is the current high priority project.

-**Use this solution for your Pi projects** that don't have anything connected in terms of input devices or display.
+**Use this solution for your Pi projects** without input devices or displays connected.
 Run your Pi in "headless" mode and then access it via the Web interface.
 This allows you to easily access and make changes to your Pi without having to hook up anything to it.

 ****It's not meant to "serve up web pages"****